 All acute care hospital admissions, except deliveries and births, must be prior authorized by the QIO.
 Requests for emergency admissions must be made within five business days of the admission.
-QIO will use InterQual criteria for medical necessity and will provide a determination within 24 hours of the request for non-emergency situations.
-If a second-level consultant's review is required, a determination will be made by the QIO within two business days of the initial request.
-The prior authorization request may be initiated by either the Physician or the Hospital.
+The prior authorization request may be initiated by either the physician or the hospital.
 The prior authorization number, however, must be shared with all providers involved with the admission.